shunyaos/iot-applications/README.md

 **Goal** : To create cool, interesting, amazing IoT applications/projects/products and showcase it to the world by blogging, creating videos and enrolling it into contests.

+**Pre-requisites** :
+1. Team player
+2. Knows how to use Linux
+3. Knows Basic C
+4. Passion to create an amazing IoT application.

 # Steps to complete

 1. [Choose any application/project/product](Step1.md)